CentauriStar/Rotation-Invariant-Point-Cloud-Analysis/README.md

 ```
 cd scripts/train/
 # ModelNet40
-sh PaRINet_rot_z.sh # for ModelNet40 with normals in z case
+sh MN40_rotz_normals.sh # for ModelNet40 with normals in z case
-sh PaRINet_rot_z_glob_bary.sh # for ModelNet40 without normals in z case
+sh MN40_rotz.sh # for ModelNet40 without normals in z case
-sh PaRINet_so3.sh # for ModelNet40 with normals in SO3 case
+sh MN40_so3_normals.sh # for ModelNet40 with normals in SO3 case
-sh PaRINet_so3_glob_bary.sh # for ModelNet40 without normals in SO3 case
+sh MN40_so3.sh # for ModelNet40 without normals in SO3 case
 # ScanObjectNN
-sh Scan_rot_z.sh # for ScanObjectNN in z case
+sh Scan_rotz.sh # for ScanObjectNN in z case
 sh Scan_so3.sh # for ScanObjectNN in SO3 case
 # ShapeNet Part
-sh seg_rot_z.sh # for ShapeNet Part with normals in z case
+sh Seg_rotz_normals.sh # for ShapeNet Part with normals in z case
+sh Seg_rotz.sh # for ShapeNet Part without normals in z case
-sh seg_so3.sh # for ShapeNet Part with normals in SO3 case
+sh Seg_so3_normals.sh # for ShapeNet Part with normals in SO3 case
+sh Seg_so3.sh # for ShapeNet Part without normals in SO3 case
 ```

 To visualize the training process, please run: